meker12/commerce-channels.en/help/amazon-sales-channel/edit-assigned-asin.md

 # Edit an assigned ASIN

 You can edit the Amazon ASIN value assigned to a product in your [!DNL Commerce] catalog.
-This is a helpful feature if a catalog product was improperly matched to one of your Amazon listings.
+This feature is helpful if a catalog product was improperly matched to one of your Amazon listings.
 Changing the assigned ASIN for the listing does not change the ASIN assigned to a product by Amazon.
 It only changes the Amazon listing to which your catalog product is matched.

 When an assigned ASIN is changed:

 - [!DNL Commerce] ends your Amazon listings attached to the old ASIN
 - Validates the ASIN with Amazon
-- Creates a new listing for the updated ASIN
+- Creates a listing for the updated ASIN
 - Updates listing information in [!DNL Amazon Sales Channel]

 ## Edit an assigned ASIN